ddvk/rmapi/README.md

 - `RMAPI_TRACE=1`: enable trace logging.
 - `RMAPI_USE_HIDDEN_FILES=1`: use and traverse hidden files/directories (they are ignored by default).
 - `RMAPI_THUMBNAILS`: generate a thumbnail of the first page of a pdf document
-- `RMAPI_COVERPAGE=first`: uploaded documents will use the first page as the document cover
 - `RMAPI_AUTH`: override the default authorization url
 - `RMAPI_DOC`: override the default document storage url
 - `RMAPI_HOST`: override all urls